amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 }
 ```

 Some secret stores support storing multiple key-value pairs in a secret.
-In that case you receive all the keys and values in a single JSON response like in the following example:
+In that case, you receive all the keys and values in a single JSON response like in the following example:

 ```http
 GET http://localhost:3500/v1.0/secrets/secrets-store/interestRates